spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 ```

-For instance, you can see the `transform` application has the property "transformer.expression": "payload.toUpperCase()".
+For instance, you can see the `transform` application has the `"transformer.expression": "payload.toUpperCase()"` property.
-The command `stream history http-ingest` shows the history for this event stream, listing all the available versions.
+The `stream history http-ingest` command shows the history for this event stream, listing all the available versions:

 ```
 stream history --name http-ingest
 ```

+The output of that command should resemble the following listing:

 ```
 ╔═══════╤════════════════════════════╤════════╤════════════╤═══════════════╤════════════════╗